theotime2005/saracroche/README.md

 ## Description

-Saracroche is a iOS app to block phone calls from ARCEP list of spam numbers.
+Saracroche is an iOS app that protects you from unwanted spam calls by blocking phone calls from numbers on the ARCEP (French Regulatory Authority for Electronic Communications) spam list.
+It's designed to be simple, effective, and privacy-focused.

-It uses the ARCEP list of spam numbers to block calls from those numbers.
+## Features

+- 🛡️ Automatically blocks known spam numbers
+- 📱 Native iOS Call Directory Extension
+- 🔒 Privacy-focused: no calls data is collected
+- 🔄 Regular updates of the spam number database
+- 🇫🇷 Based on official ARCEP data

+## Installation

+### App Store
+Saracroche is available on the [App Store](https://apps.apple.com/app/saracroche/id6743679292).

+### TestFlight
+You can also try the latest beta version through [TestFlight](https://testflight.apple.com/join/CFCjF6d2).

+### Building from Source
+1. Clone the repository
+2. Open `saracroche.xcodeproj` in Xcode
+3. Build and run the project on your device

 ## List of prefix numbers

-The list of prefix numbers is available on the ARCEP website : https://www.arcep.fr/la-regulation/grands-dossiers-thematiques-transverses/la-numerotation.html
+The list of prefix numbers is available on the ARCEP website: https://www.arcep.fr/la-regulation/grands-dossiers-thematiques-transverses/la-numerotation.html

 ### Table of Blocked Prefixes